microsoft/MicroHack/03-Azure/01-03-Infrastructure/04_BCDR_Azure_Native/walkthrough/challenge-4/solution.md

 Each server that you want to protect also needs the MABS agent installed.
 You can either push this out from the console or install it manually on the workload server from the MABS installation file and then register it with MABS.

-* For the Automatical installaiton:
+* Push the installation from console (Install agent):

 ![image](./img/mh-ch4-screenshot-36.png)